BabisSt/LSH-HyperCube-Frechet-for-NN-in-Timeseries-and-Clustering/README.md

 # Finding Nearest Neighbor/s in TimeSeries with Locality Sensitive Hashing, HyperCube, Discrete and Continuous Frechet

-Data Clustering Second Project For Software Development for Algorithmic Problems__
+Data Clustering Second Project For Software Development for Algorithmic Problems<br />

-Used algorithms such as LSH,HyperCube (for first exersize) and Discrete, Continuous Frechet to find NN on TimeSeries with L2.__
+Used algorithms such as LSH,HyperCube (for first exersize) and Discrete, Continuous Frechet to find NN on TimeSeries with L2.<br />
-Plotted my results.__
+Plotted my results<br />
-Filtered and reduced complexity and got rid of time dimension.__
+Filtered and reduced complexity and got rid of time dimension.<br />
-Applied Discrete and Continuous Frechet between Timeseries.__
+Applied Discrete and Continuous Frechet between Timeseries.<br />
-K-means ++, Lloyd's assignment , assignment by Range Search LSH Frechet / LSH Vector / HyperCube.__
+K-means ++, Lloyd's assignment , assignment by Range Search LSH Frechet / LSH Vector / HyperCube.<br />
-Not fully Functional.__
+Not fully Functional.<br />